Bone Marrow Biopsy

 How do I prepare for a bone marrow biopsy?

 Your healthcare provider will talk to you about how to prepare for this procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+Your provider will tell you which medicines to take or not take on the day of your procedure.
 You may need to arrange for someone to drive you home after your procedure.

 What will happen during a bone marrow biopsy?

 You may be given medicine to help you relax or make you drowsy.
 You will be asked to lie on your side or on your stomach.
 You will be given local anesthesia to numb the biopsy area.
 Your healthcare provider will make a small incision on your lower back.
-He will then insert a needle through the incision and into your pelvic bone.
+A needle will then be inserted through the incision and into your pelvic bone.
 The needle will be used to take a sample of bone marrow.
 You may feel pressure and discomfort.
 A bandage will be applied over the biopsy area.

 What will happen after a bone marrow biopsy?